 Tackle one of Australia's most iconic outback drives, the Gibb River Road, soaking in all that the Kimberley has to offer.

-The Gibb is a 660 kilometre track accessible between May to October, weather dependent.
+The Gibb is a 660-kilometre track accessible between April and October, weather dependent.

 This itinerary is based on visiting the major attractions along the Gibb River Road.
-Allow yourself additional time to experience all this route has to offer, or choose your "must-see" locations for a shorter trip!
+Allow 7-14 days to experience all the Gibb has to offer, or choose your "must-see" locations for a shorter trip!